randomtdev/nexusmods_downloadfix/README.md

 * Bypass the 1-2MB download speed restriction on non-premium users.
 * Block ads
 * Give you premium
-* Make you cool
-* Give you brownie points with admins

-## How does it work ##

-Basically what the script does behind the scenes is simply request the page the button would lead you to and grab the *real* download link for you, practically bypassing it for the user.

-This means no 5 second wait and no "PREMIUM BUY ME PLEASE".

 # **Disclaimer** #

 The script is in the end a roundabout way to bypass the redirect.
 The actual speed will depend on your connection and latency to the nexusmods servers among other factors.
 Sometimes preparing a download will take 5 seconds regardless.
 Still, you will skip the annoying redirects.

-NOTE: If you are a premium user this script probably won't work for you.
-As you might have imagined, I'm not premium so I can't really check to know for sure.